ramkumarpj/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

-This project takes the crowd funding data provided in excel files through **Extract Transform and Load (ETL)** process and makes it avaialble in a Postgres relational database for further usage.
+This project takes the crowd funding data provided in excel files through **Extract Transform and Load (ETL)** process and makes it avaialble in a relational database for further usage.

 ## Datasets

 The input dataset is provided in 2 excel files - **[crowdfunding.xlsx](./Resources/crowdfunding.xlsx) & [contacts.xlsx](./Resources/contacts.xlsx).**

+The Crowd Funding data contains information about various projects requesting funding.
+The data provided needs to be extracted, transformed and loaded into a relation database so that the crowd funding requests can be analyzed futher.

 ## Extract